Education Project Grant

 PATENT, INTELLECTUAL PROPERTY, AND TECHNOLOGY TRANSFER POLICY

 All inventions discovered or arising out of research supported in whole or in part by SAEMF, which may be used in emergency medicine research, teaching, or practice, shall be reported within one (1) year to SAEMF.
-"Invention" is any discovery, material, method, process, product, program, software of use, whether or not patented or patentable or copyrighted or copyrightable, that has application of value such that its use, licensing, lease, or sale can generate revenue.
-If the institution receiving or disbursing SAEMF funds, which supported the invention has an established and applicable patent, intellectual property, or technology transfer policy and procedure for administering inventions, SAEMF will defer to that policy.
-If the institution has no established and applicable patent, intellectual property, or technology transfer policy and procedure for administering inventions, SAEMF shall have the right to determine the disposition of invention rights.
-In such cases, SAEMF may:
+"Invention" is any discovery, material, method, process, product, program, software or app (mobile, application software, web application, etc) of use, whether or not patented or patentable or copyrighted or copyrightable, that has application of value such that its use, licensing, lease, or sale can generate revenue.
+If the institution receiving or disbursing SAEMF funds that supported the invention has an established and applicable patent, intellectual property, or technology transfer policy/procedure for administering inventions, SAEMF will defer to that policy.

-Decide that patent and copyright should be or not be filed;
+- Determine that patent and copyright should be or should not be filed;

-Release the invention to the inventor(s) or inventor's designee;
+- Release the invention to the inventor(s) or inventor's designee;

-Submit the invention to a qualified organization for administration and licensing;
+- Submit the invention to a qualified organization for administration and licensing;

-Determine by negotiation the fair share of royalty income to be paid to the inventor(s);
+- Determine by negotiation the fair share of royalty income to be paid to the inventor(s);

-License or make other arrangements for the application and use of the invention on an exclusive or non-exclusive, royalty, or royalty-free basis.
+- License or make other arrangements for the application and use of the invention with terms on exclusivity and royalty payments determined by SAEMF.